top of page

 Working with the Five Poisons:

 For serious practitioners, this practice can also help uproot the intensely reactive negative mental states called the Five Poisons.
 These powerful mental states often linger around experiences of loss.
 The Wisdoms of the Buddha Families are said to be the antidotes to the Five Poisons.
 They are called poisons because each contains an aspect of dissociation and projection.
 Thus, they cloud the mind, cutting it off from the reality of interdependence.
-In Buddhism, the Poisons are labeled greed, hatred, pride, envy/jealousy, and ignorance/delusion/prejudice.
+In Buddhism, the Poisons are labeled greed, hatred, pride, envy/jealousy, and ignorance/delusion.

 The dissociative and projective aspects in the Five Poisons, in short: